- About UHD

 Subrecipients or Subcontractors - If investigators from other institutions are participating in the project, the PI at the collaborating institution should submit the following information to the UHD PI:

 Indirect Costs (IDC)- The current indirect cost rate should be included in all proposed budgets.
 Currently, UHD accepts published sponsor restrictions regarding the reimbursement of IDC, i.e., a sponsor may not pay IDC, or may pay at a reduced rate.
-Any requests for waived indirect costs not imposed by a sponsor, must be obtained from the Vice President for Administration and Finance the Vice President for Academic Affairs & Provost.
-OSP can help facilitate this request.
+Any requests for waived indirect costs not imposed by a sponsor must be submitted to the Vice President for Administration & Finance and the Vice President for Academic Affairs & Provost.
+ORSP can help facilitate this request.
 The request should be made in writing and justified.
+For FY2015, the UHD indirect costs distribution is as follows:

 Summary - Once the budget has been prepared, the PI should make a final comparison of the amounts listed in the budget narrative with the amounts in the budget form.
 In the rush to complete all parts of the application on time, there may be many last-minute changes.
 When discrepancies exist between the budget narrative and the budget form, or the total amount of the request listed elsewhere on the proposal, the amount of the request could be in doubt.
 A final check of all the numbers will preclude such confusion.
 Budgets included in requests for external funding must be reviewed and approved by ORSP.
 Budgets may be e-mailed or faxed to ORSP office ahead of time to avoid delays.